The book

 All OM patches discussed in the book were programmed in OpenMusic.
 All OM patches illuminating the ideas and techniques of Tristan Murail employ the OMTristan library.
 The original OMTristan library was developed by Tristan Murail.
 Rozalie Hirs merged OMTristan with the original Esquisse library; the menu and object names were unified and translated into English; those characters that are forbidden or active in CommonLISP were removed from the object names.
 It was upgraded to versions 3.0 and 3.1 for use with higher versions of OM and MacOsX by Jean Bresson, and further debugged into version 3.2 by António Florença for use with the latest OpenMusic software.
 In the summer of 2016 Tristan Murail and Rozalie Hirs added some new functions to the OMTristan 3.3.
 In the Spring of 2018 Jean Bresson updated the library to OMTristan 3.4 in order to make it compatible with OpenMusic 6.13.

-Currently, I am using OpenMusic 7.2 (on macOS), which is compatible with the OMTristan 3.4 library.
-Fluidsynth works well for playback (in order to install fluidsynth, just follow the guidelines here; you can find a selection of soundfonts for fluidsynth here).
+Currently, I am using OpenMusic 7.4 (on MacOS), which is compatible with the OMTristan 3.4 library.
+Regarding microtonal playback with FluidSynth, follow the instructions towards installation on Mac and Linux here.
 Enjoy your work with OMTristan 3.4!

 Previous OMTristan libraries